Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/tfm_physical_attack_mitigation.rst

 |                                |             |                |              | capability       |
 +--------------------------------+-------------+----------------+--------------+------------------+

-Similar to MCUboot four profiles are supported, it can be configured at build time by setting(default is OFF):
+Similar to MCUboot, four profiles are supported.
+It can be configured at build time by setting (default is OFF):

   ``-DTFM_FIH_PROFILE=<OFF, LOW, MEDIUM, HIGH>``